Howell shines as UNC tops rival Duke, 38-7

 Duke: ACC leading rusher Mataeo Durant ran for 114 yards, but the Blue Devils were otherwise mostly ineffective offensively.
 Duke entered this game with one of the nation’s top scoring attacks — averaging 38.8 points per-game — but were stifled by a stingy UNC defense.

 UNC: The Tar Heels can be successful on offense when their line protects Howell.
-UNC has allowed 22 sacks this season, the most in the ACC.
+UNC has allowed 22 sacks this season, the most in the ACC, and against Duke they tried three different players at center.
 But when Howell has the space to operate, he looks like the Heisman candidate he was hyped up as being in the preseason.
 Howell is now second in the ACC — and among the top 10 in the nation — in points-responsible for this season with 104.

 NEXT UP